rqlite/rqlite/doc/CLUSTER_MGMT.md

 ```bash
 host2:$ rqlited -join http://host1:4001 ~/node
 ```
-_If a node receives a join request, and that node is not actually the leader of the cluster, the receiving node will automatically redirect the requesting node to the leader node._
+_If a node receives a join request, and that node is not actually the leader of the cluster, the receiving node will automatically redirect the requesting node to the leader node.
+As a result a node can actually join a cluster by contacting any node in the cluster._

 Once executed you now have a cluster of two nodes.
 Of course, for fault-tolerance you need a 3-node cluster, so launch a third node like so on _host3_:
 ```bash